JasonO12/jasonott-csp3/notes/5idea12.md

 ### 3.

-- I think paper and red tape
+- I think paper and red tape does contribute to blocking digital empowerment.
+At Del Norte, for example, certain websites are blocked by the school wifi ("red tape").
+This blocks potentially useful sites, which could prevent certain classes from being digitally empowered.
+Paper is also used in some of my classes mainly, which prevents the classes from advancing technologically and becoming digitally empowered.